Wild Plant Walks

 Important:

 Walk will happen rain or shine.
 Cancellations will only occur if their are heavy rains or thunderstorms.
-All participants will need to sign a Release of Liability Agreement before we begin the walk.πΏ Wild Plant Walk: Foraging + Herbal Wisdom
+All participants will need to sign a Release of Liability Agreement before we begin the walk.
+Children 12 years and older are allowed on the walk but need to be supervised by their parent/legal guardian as well as have their parent/legal guardian sign a Liability Agreement.

 Euchee Creek, Grovetown, GA 30813